 Section 1 - Introduction

-(1) The University may award a University Medal to a student in recognition of exceptional academic achievement.
+(1) The University of Newcastle (University) may award a University Medal to an eligible graduate in recognition of exceptional academic achievement.

 Top of Page